-In November 2017, during an event to celebrate what would have been Voltaire's 323rd birthday, foundation director Nicholas Cronk explained how the famed writer used "fake news" to generate attention.
-Among his fabrications, Voltaire offered up differing dates for his birthday, and lied about the identity of his biological father.
+In November 2017, during an event to celebrate what would have been Voltaire's 323rd birthday, foundation director Nicholas Cronk explained how the famed writer used inaccuracies to generate attention.
+Among his fabrications, Voltaire offered up differing dates for his birthday and lied about the identity of his biological father.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!